 Second point is that all the required tools to develop Android applications are freely available and can be downloaded from the Web.
 Following is the list of software's you will need before you start your Android application programming.

-Java JDK5 or JDK6
+Java JDK5 or later version

 Here last two components are optional and if you are working on Windows machine then these components make your life easy while doing Java based application development.
 So let us have a look how to proceed to set required environment.

-You can download the latest version of Java JDK from Oracle's Java site: Java SE Downloads.
+You can download the latest version of Java JDK from Oracle's Java site − Java SE Downloads.
 You will find instructions for installing JDK in downloaded files, follow the given instructions to install and configure the setup.
 Finally set PATH and JAVA_HOME environment variables to refer to the directory that contains java and javac, typically java_install_dir/bin and java_install_dir respectively.

-set PATH=C:\jdk1.6.0_15\bin;%PATH% set JAVA_HOME=C:\jdk1.6.0_15
+set PATH=C:\jdk1.8.0_102\bin;%PATH% set JAVA_HOME=C:\jdk1.8.0_102

 Alternatively, you could also right-click on My Computer, select Properties, then Advanced, then Environment Variables.
 Then, you would update the PATH value and press the OK button.